What Are Viewpoint and Commenting Adverbs?

 Here, the adverb is modifying a complete sentence.

 There are many adverbs that are used to state points of view or comments.
 Below is a list of some common adverbs in this category.
 Let us take a look:

 Now, let us examine some examples below:

-Normally, when we want to state our viewpoints, we put the adverbs at the beginning or at the end of the sentences.
+Normally, when we want to state our viewpoints, we put these adverbs at the beginning or at the end of the sentence.
 Study the following examples carefully:

 We lost the match,

 Please note that this form is not very common among native speakers.